Michael Joseph Fitzgerald: Ordination and ministry

 On May 17, 1980, Fitzgerald was ordained a priest for the Archdiocese of Philadelphia by Cardinal John Krol.
 After his ordination, Fitzgerald's first assignment was as a parochial vicar at Immaculate Heart of Mary Parish in the Roxborough section of Philadelphia, remaining there for one year.
 He then served at St. Callistus Parish in Philadelphia from 1981 to 1982.
-In 1982, Fitzgerald was appointed the defender of the bond, then in 1983 a judge on the Metropolitan Tribunal.
+In 1982, Fitzgerald was appointed the defender of the bond, then in 1983 a judge on the metropolitan tribunal.
 During his four-year tenure on the tribunal, he lived at Immaculate Conception Parish in the Northern Liberties section of Philadelphia.

 Fitzgerald furthered his studies at the Catholic University of America in Washington, D.C., where he earned a Licentiate of Canon Law in 1989.
 In 1991, he received a Doctor of Canon Law degree from the Pontifical Gregorian University in Rome.
 Following his return to Philadelphia, Fitzgerald served as the first director of the archdiocesan Office for Legal Services from 1991 to 2004.
 During his tenure as director, he lived at St. Thomas Aquinas Parish and afterwards at Annunciation B.V.M.
 Parish, both in South Philadelphia.
 He was named by the Vatican a chaplain of his holiness on March 24, 2003.

 From 2004 to 2007, Fitzgerald was vice-rector of St. Charles Borromeo Seminary.
 As vice-rector, he also served as chairman of the Admissions Committee.
 He became judicial vicar of the archdiocese in 2007, holding that office until 2010.
 During his three-year tenure, he lived at St. Patrick's Parish in Philadelphia.
-He also served as a member of the college of Consultors, Priests Personnel Board, and Priests' Counsel, and a chaplain to the Serra Club of Philadelphia and to the Holy Spirit Adoration Sisters community in the archdiocese.
+He also served as a member of the college of consultors, the priests personnel board, and the priests' counsel.
+He was also a chaplain to the Serra Club of Philadelphia and to the Holy Spirit Adoration Sisters community in the archdiocese.

 Auxiliary Bishop of Philadelphia

-On June 22, 2010, Fitzgerald was appointed auxiliary bishop of the Archdiocese of Philadelphia and titular bishop of Tamallula by Pope Benedict XVI.
+On June 22, 2010, Fitzgerald was appointed auxiliary bishop of Philadelphia and titular bishop of Tamallula by Pope Benedict XVI.
 He received his episcopal consecration on August 6, 2010, from Cardinal Justin Rigali at the Cathedral Basilica of SS.
 Peter and Paul in Philadelphia.